Dangrek genocide: June 1979: the Dangrek genocide

 Khmer refugees who were scattered across Aranyaprathet district were forced into buses and driven to the Dangrek mountain range more than 300 kilometers away.
 From there they were forced to walk down the "Dangrek escarpment, a mountainous and thickly forested ridge".
-Among the refugees were many vulnerable families with children, as Mengly Jandy Quach, a Khmer refugee who described this ordeal in his autobiography.
-As him, many of these Khmer refugees were of Chinese ancestry.
+Among the refugees were many vulnerable families with children, including Mengly Jandy Quach, a Khmer refugee who described the ordeal in his autobiography.
+Like him, many of the Khmer refugees were of Chinese ancestry.

-After some of the Khmer refugees tried to retreat as they feared both returning under the Khmer Rouge and walking over landmines, the Thai soldiers opened fire on them.

-It is estimated that thousands of Khmer refugees died in what has been referred to as the "Dangrek genocide."
-While those who retreated were shut down by Thai soldiers, most died from dehydration, diarrhoea, and mines which had been placed in the area both by the Khmer Rouge and Vietnamese invading army.
+It is estimated that thousands of Khmer refugees died in what has been referred to as the Dangrek genocide. most died from dehydration, diarrhoea, and mines which had been placed in the area both by the Khmer Rouge and Vietnamese invading army.

 October 1979: from the Geneva Conference to a diplomatic solution

-The news of these tragic events in Dangrek mountains stirred public opinion and caused international outrage.In order to address the tragedy faced by Indochinese refugees, a meeting was held on 23 July 1979 at United Nations Human Rights Council headquarters at Geneva, convened by the World Council of Churches, under the chairmanship of the Deputy High Commissioner, which was attended by representatives of more than 60 nations.
+The news of these tragic events in the Dangrek mountains stirred public opinion and caused international outrage.
+In order to address the tragedy faced by Indochinese refugees, a meeting was held on 23 July 1979 at United Nations Human Rights Council headquarters at Geneva, convened by the World Council of Churches, under the chairmanship of the Deputy High Commissioner, which was attended by representatives of more than 60 nations.
 Thai Foreign Minister Uppadis Pachariyangkun was accused of using this humanitarian crisis to obtain a political victory by forcing the Vietnamese to retreat, which the latter refused to discuss.

-In October 1979 Prime Minister Kriangsak Chamanan visited the border and was so visibly shaken by the misery he witnessed.
+In October 1979 Thai Prime Minister Kriangsak Chamanan visited the border and was so visibly shaken by the misery he witnessed.